Samizo-AITL/gf180-inkjet-driver/docs/index.md

 and **layout-driven mixed-signal design**, with the explicit goal of supporting **manual GDS generation** using the GF180MCU open PDK.

-These materials are intended to function as **design rationale and layout justification**, rather than as a complete IC specification.
+These materials function as **design rationale and layout justification**.
+In addition to documenting viable structures, they explicitly record **architectural limits identified through GDS-level exploration**, rather than serving as a complete IC specification.

 ---